Tom Bigelow: Return to midget cars

 He returned to his roots won the 1984 USAC National Midget Series Champion.
 He finished fourth, third, and ninth in the following three season.
 He also won the 1982 USAC Midwest Regional midget car title.
 His car (number 16) was owned by Carl Sandy, husband of Carol Sandy and father of Duane, Mathew, and Troy Sandy.

 NASCAR

-Bigelow made a single NASCAR start at the 1986 Atlanta Journal 500 at the Atlanta International Raceway, and he finished 40th with engine problems.
+Bigelow made a single NASCAR start at the 1986 Atlanta Journal 500 at the Atlanta International Raceway, and he finished fourtieth with engine problems.